shekfeh/gromacs-tutorials/README.md

 necessary to do the tutorials in order, but the first two tutorials are essential before going on to the others, as the structure file (`methane.pdb`) and topology file (`topol.top`) for methane from tutorial 2 are used in all subsequent tutorials.
-I've tested all of these tutorials with 5.0, and they should work with 5.1 as well.
+The tutorials are designed for GROMACS version 5.1.
+If you are using an older version, some of the commands or parameters may have changed.
+Note especially that the pull code for umbrella sampling has changed since 5.0, and especially any 4.x release.

 I assume you have some working knowledge of the command line.
 Specifically, you should know how to make directories, change into them, and edit text files.